carleton-diabetes-data-sci/GLYFE/experiments/EXPERIMENT_LOG.md

 Commit hash before the experiment:2c99e06
 Description: Running some Ohio data through the base model just to test how datalad is working.

+Experiment name: test_datalad
+Commit hash before the experiment: 9203e09
+Description: Running some Ohio data through the polynomial model to test if datalad is working correctly through Erin's user account.
+BAD PRACTICE TO HAVE ONE EXPERIMENT NAME FOR MULTIPLE VERSIONS OF THE CODE.